-Without the help of a business lawyer, forming an LLC can take much longer than you would like.
+Without legal advice and the help of a business lawyer, forming an LLC can take much longer than you would like.
 Enlisting the help of a filing company can result in a faster response time.
-As a savvy business owner, the timeless axion of “time is money” applies to the LLC formation process.
+As a savvy business owner, the timeless axiom of “time is money” applies to the LLC formation process.
 You might face one or more significant delays that include inaccurate and/or incomplete information on your LLC formation application if you don't enlist help from a professional service.

 What is an LLC?

-An LLC represents an independently run business that is created under the legal guidelines established by state law.
-It can consist of one or more owners that can be individuals, LLCs, or corporations.
-However, banks and insurance companies cannot be a part of the ownership group that forms an LLC.
+An LLC represents an independently run legal entity that is created under the legal guidelines established by state law.
+It can consist of one or more company owners that can be individuals, LLCs, or corporations.
+However, banks and insurance companies cannot be a part of the ownership group that forms Limited Liability Companies.

 There are two structures for forming an LLC: Member-managed and manager-managed.
 Every member that is part of an LLC participates in the daily operations of a member-managed LLC.
-On the other hand, you can choose to form a manager-managed LLC, which is a legal structure run by a manager who is appointed by the owners.
+On the other hand, you can choose to form a manager-managed company, which is a legal structure run by a manager who is appointed by the owners and given management rights.

 Why is an LLC a Popular Type of Business Structure?

 LLCs are popular for two primary reasons: tax and legal benefits.
 Deciding to form an LLC separates your personal assets from the business activity of the company.
 This means creditors cannot come after your personal assets to pay off the debts incurred by the LLC.
 Another reason why business owners opt to form an LLC is the different taxation options.
 You decide whether you want your LLC to be taxed as a partnership, sole proprietorship, C-Corporation, or S-Corporation.

 How Long Does It Take to Get a State to Approve an LLC?